Action Cameras vs. 360 Cameras: Which One Fits Your Adventure?

 Action camera footage integrates seamlessly into standard editing workflows using familiar software like Adobe Premiere or Final Cut Pro.

-360 camera content demands specialized applications and significantly longer rendering times due to massive file sizes and complex stitching algorithms.
+360 camera content needs special apps and takes much longer to render.
+This is because of large file sizes and complex stitching processes.

 Use Case Differentiation